-- 12.1 Board of directors Form 52-109F1 requires the certifying officers to represent that the issuer has disclosed in its annual MD&A certain information about the certifying officers' evaluation of the effectiveness of DC&P. Form 52-109F1 also requires the certifying officers to represent that the issuer has disclosed in its annual MD&A certain information about the certifying officers' evaluation of the effectiveness of ICFR.
+IPO/RTO require1 requires the certifying officers to represent that the issuer has disclosed in its annual MD&A certain information about the certifying officers' evaluation of the effectiveness of DC&P. Form 52-109F1 also requires the certifying officers to represent that the issuer has disclosed in its annual MD&A certain information about the certifying officers' evaluation of the effectiveness of ICFR.
 Under NI 51-102, the board of directors must approve the issuer's annual MD&A, including the required disclosure concerning DC&P and ICFR, before it is filed.
-To provide reasonable support for the board of directors' approval of an issuer's MD&A disclosure concerning ICFR, including any material weaknesses, the board of directors should understand the basis upon which the certifying officers concluded that any particular deficiency or combination of deficiencies did or did not constitute a material weakness (see section 9.2 of the Policy). - 12.2 Audit committee NI 52-110 requires the audit committee to review an issuer's financial disclosure and to establish procedures for dealing with complaints and concerns about accounting or auditing matters.
-Issuers subject to NI 52-110 should consider its specific requirements in designing and evaluating their DC&P and ICFR. - 12.3 Reporting fraud Paragraph 8 of Form 52-109F1 requires certifying officers to disclose to the issuer's auditors, the board of directors or the audit committee of the board of directors any fraud that involves management or other employees who have a significant role in the issuer's ICFR.
-Subsection 6.6(3) of the Policy provides guidance on the term "fraud" for purposes of this Instrument.
+To provide reasonable support for the board of directors' approval of an issuer's MD&A disclosure concerning ICFR, including any reportable deficiencies material weaknesses, the board of directors should understand the basis upon which the certifying officers concluded that any particular deficiency or combination of deficiencies did or did not constitute a reportable deficiency material weakness (see section 8.29.2 of the Policy).

+- 9.2 Audit committee MINI 52-110 requires the audit committee to review an issuer's financial disclosure and to establish procedures for dealing with complaints and concerns about accounting or auditing matters.
+Issuers subject to MINI 52-110 should consider its specific requirements in designing and evaluating their DC&P and ICFR. - 9.3 Reporting of fraud Paragraph 8 of Form 52-109F1 requires certifying officers to disclose to the issuer's auditors, the board of directors and fraud that involves management or other employees who have a significant role in the issuer's ICFR.
+The term "fraud" refers to an intentional act by one or more individuals among management, other employees, those charged with governance or third parties, involving the use of deception to obtain an unjust or illegal advantage Subsection 6.6(3) of the Policy provides guidance on the term "fraud" for purposes of this Instrument.

-Two types of intentional misstatements are (i) misstatements resulting from fraudulent financial reporting, which includes omissions of amounts or disclosures in financial statements to deceive financial statement users, and (ii) misstatements resulting from misappropriation of assets.
+Two types of intentional misstatements are (i) misstatements resulting from fraudulent financial reporting and (ii) misstatements resulting from misappropriation of assets.
+Fraudulent financial reporting involves intentional misstatements, including, which includes omissions of amounts or disclosures in financial statements, to deceive financial statement users, and (ii) misstatements resulting from misappropriation of assets.